 Determine how tight of tolerances are needed for your intended work.
 For example, does the accuracy need to be within +/- 0.001” or +/- 0.01”?
 For high precision metal machining, it will likely be 0.001” or less.
 For a woodworking machine, an error of 1/32” (0.03125”) or even more may be acceptable.

 Speeds are typically broken down to feed speeds and rapid speeds.
-Feed speed is how fast the tool is being driven (we’re talking about linear speed, not rotational speed of the tool) while it is cutting material.
-Rapids are the speeds at which the tool is repositioned while not cutting.
-These are usually defined in inches per minute (IPM) or mm/min or mm/sec.
+Feed speed is how fast the tool is being driven (linear speed through the material, not rotational speed of the tool) while it is cutting material.
+Rapid speeds describe how fast the tool is moving as it is repositioned while not cutting.
+These are usually defined in inches per minute (IPM), mm/min, or mm/sec.
 Note that the rotational speed of the tool is defined in terms of revolutions per minute (RPM) or surface feet per minute (SFM).

-Speed alone isn’t enough to determine a machine’s performance.
+Speed alone is not enough to determine a machine’s performance.
 Even if a machine can move the tool really fast in three dimensions, it may not be a high performance machine if it can only take very shallow passes and small stepovers at a time when cutting material.

-MRR describes how much material can be cut or milled from a piece of stock in a given amount of time.
+MRR describes the amount of material that can be cut or milled from a piece of stock in a given amount of time.
 This concept is helpful in characterizing the performance of a machine.
 If a machine is very stiff and well damped from vibrations, it can take deeper cuts with larger stepovers, removing a lot of material in a short amount of time (high MRR).
 On the other hand, if the machine can only handle very shallow passes with small stepovers, then the MRR is very low and the job is going to take a long time.

-Unfortunately MRR isn’t a published specification for machines, but the concept is presented here to get you to think about it and prevent you from judging a machines performance based on published
+Unfortunately MRR is not a published specification for most machines, but the concept is presented here to get you to think about it and prevent you from judging a machines performance based on published maximum speeds.

 Acceleration becomes important when working with detailed or smaller parts and when doing three dimensional (3D) work.
 Every time the machine changes direction in an axis, the machine has to decelerate and then accelerate back up to the feed or rapid speed.
 If the machine can’t handle high acceleration rates, it will have to slow down a lot earlier before changing direction, and will take longer to get up to speed.
 This translates to taking a long time to complete a job.

-Another important consideration is what types of tools will be required to build the machine and what skills should the builder have?
+Another important consideration is the types of tools that will be required to build the machine and the skills that the builder should have.

 Consider your existing skills, experience, workspace, and tool set.
 Are you willing to invest in new tools and learning new skills to complete your CNC router?
 Depending on the design, you may need certain skills like woodworking, metalworking, welding, soldering, and electronics.
 Assessing what your current resources are and what you are willing to invest in will be vital when choosing a machine to build.

 When comparing the various machines, look at what materials the frames are made from.
 They are usually either wood, aluminum, or steel.
 If you have a woodworking shop already, you’ll have an easy time building any of the wood framed machines.
-To build the aluminum or metal machines you may need to buy a parts kit, have the components fabricated for your, or perhaps you have the tools to do it yourself.
-Some metal framed machines may be mostly bolted together commercially available parts that can be done with just hand tools.
+To build the aluminum or metal machines you may need to buy a parts kit rather than making the parts yourself, or pay someone to have the components fabricated for you.
+Some metal framed machines have been designed to be mostly bolted together from commercially available parts, which can be accomplished with just hand tools.

 One nice thing about building from plans is that you can always modify the machine to fit your needs.
 For example, you could build a welded steel base for a machine rather than use dimensional lumber or aluminum extrusions.
 That being said, any deviations from the plans can add a significant amount of time to the build since it requires you to come up with the design.